Surgical Workflow Recognition: from Analysis of Challenges to Architectural Study: Conclusion

 \section{Conclusion}

-In this work we presented a comparable and fair analysis for the task of surgical workflow recognition on two datasets.
+In this work we presented a fair analysis of models for the task of surgical workflow recognition on two datasets.
 We conducted an analysis of the challenges related to surgical workflow recognition and provided an intuition on how architectures can be chosen specifically to address them.

-Our results were consistent across datasets (internal vs. external).
-Additionally we introduced for the first time the use of visual transformers (Swin) and Clip-level modeling (X3D) in a comparative study for Cholec80 and showed the generalizability of our models.
-As discussed in Section~\ref{challenges} clip-level models in combination with temporal models have not been the focus of the community for Internal Workflow Recognition so far and we expect to see performance increases in the future using clip-level architectures and additional publicly available datasets.
+Our results show that utilizing a Temporal Model is a critical component of a model for surgical workflow and can help overcome Global Ambiguities.
+TCNs are particularly suitable as temporal models, combining a low number of trainable parameters and a large receptive field.
+Furthermore, we showed that clip-level models can alleviate Local Ambiguities on the External DS and have the potential of benefiting Internal Datasets as they expand in training data size.
+Future work includes utilizing recently introduced transformer architectures~\cite{czempiel2021opera,Gao2021} as temporal backbones, since they have the potential to increase the model performance.
+However, using larger datasets is critical when training such complex architectures or analyzing procedures including more surgical phases with longer duration and higher surgical complexity.

+Furthermore, as has been recently shown~\cite{reinke2022metrics} the choice of the evaluation metric is crucial and should carefully consider for each task.
+This is in line with the results of our study, where models' mAP, Acc and F1-score were critical for the fair evaluation and comparison of each architecture.
+Finally, when comparing model architectures for surgical workflow analysis, the model robustness~\cite{paschali2018generalizability} and tolerance to outliers~\cite{berger2021confidence} could additionally be taken into account.

+\textbf{Acknowledgements.} The majority of this work was carried out during an internship by Tobias Czempiel at Intuitive Surgical Inc.